vy-phung/genomic-data-science-project-about-fetus-and-adult/README.md

 In my personal genomic data science project, the differential gene expression between fetal and adult brains was evaluated in transcriptome sequencing data (known as RNA-seq) and then find out how many up-regulated and down-regulated genes in statistical analysis by R.

-Moreover, I will use the genomics data including not statistically analyzed data, and already statistically analyzed data in order to predict and classify some characteristics of samples (gender, age) by using Python.
+Moreover, I will use the genomic data including not statistically analyzed data, and already statistically analyzed data in order to predict and classify some characteristics of samples (gender, age) by using Python.
 ### Sites to access
 1. The article that I used its data: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4281298/